leewberg/heislab/README.md

 ## TODO:

-### In elevator.c
-* open doors if the elevator is stopped in a floor. keep the doors open for another three seconds once the stop button is released

 ### In lights.h: (N)
 * make function that lights up every floor in correct direction based on the SuperQueue (defined in queue.h) and Elevator.OrderList (make sure to only light those from onOrderNum and onwards)